spirali/haydi/docs/source/pipeline.rst

 Canonical forms
 ~~~~~~~~~~~~~~~

-Iterating over canonical elements are little bit special, hence
+Iterating over canonical elements is a little bit special, hence
-there is a dedicated section about this topic: TODO LINK
+there is a dedicated section about this topic: :doc:`cnfs`.

 Random elements